nodejs/node-addon-api/doc/basic_env.md

 const char* Napi::Env::GetModuleFileName() const;
 ```

-Returns a A URL containing the absolute path of the location from which the
+Returns a URL containing the absolute path of the location from which the add-on
-add-on was loaded.
-For a file on the local file system it will start with
+was loaded.
+For a file on the local file system it will start with `file://`.
-`file://`.
-The string is null-terminated and owned by env and must thus not be
+The string is null-terminated and owned by env and must thus not be modified or
-modified or freed.
+freed.
 It is only valid while the add-on is loaded.

 ### AddCleanupHook